 Is lawn bowling dangerous?

 There is one hazard all lawn bowling clubs take very seriously: lightning.
 At the first sign of any, the game will end, and we’ll call you back into the clubhouse.
 This is the only lawn bowling rule we never bend.

 Sunstroke and heatstroke are risks at tournaments but not at our evening games.
 Please stay hydrated.

 If I practise, will I realize my dream of lawn bowling at the Olympics?

 The IOC has generally snubbed lawn bowling, although there is a lobbying effort to have it included.
-But you can bowl at the Commonwealth Games—the next ones are in Birmingham, UK.
+But you can bowl at the Commonwealth Games.
 Some Canadian bowlers also play professionally in Australia and make a good living doing it.

 In the tournaments that we usually play in, you can win “tens of dollars,” as one Rainbowlers member quipped.
-But the real prize is bragging rights; just imagine when everyone on Taimi sees that you’re the new Dentistry in the Beaches tournament champion.
+But the real prize is bragging rights; just imagine when everyone on the hookup apps sees that you’re the new Dentistry in the Beaches tournament champion.